AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/readme.md

 After an article is approved, the pull request can be merged to the production branch.
 Merging should be done by the author.
 After a topic is merged, it can be published to production immediately using a manual process, or automatically the next time the publishing job runs.
 Publishing jobs typically run every two hours.

-**New content notification**–We will provide a *What's New* section on the [Best Practices overview](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/best-practices/phases.html?lang=en) topic to keep users informed about recently published or updated topics.
+**New content notification**–Adobe will provide a *What's New* section on the [Best Practices overview](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/best-practices/phases.html?lang=en) topic to keep users informed about recently published or updated topics.
 Adobe will also promote new Best Practices content using existing channels, such as marketing and internal communications.

 ## Backlog & Kanban Board

 To avoid duplication, requests that have been created and prioritized will be visible in the jira backlog of the COMDOX project.
-Users are encouraged to engage with the voting system in Jira to upvote requests they consider necessary or relevant.
+Internal stakeholders are encouraged to engage with the voting system in Jira to upvote requests they consider necessary or relevant.
 Voting also helps the Best Practices project team understand the type of content that stakeholders expect and value.
 Requests pending prioritization and review will be shown in the backlog until they are moved to the active lanes in the Kanban board.

 The Kanban board can be accessed by internal users to view (and/or monitor) what content is being worked on, and the progress made.
 Only active requests will be displayed on this board.